hobrob/terabricks/temporals/README.md

 <a id="002"></a>
 ## 🌐 2.
 Overview

-Teradata period types are a composite type consisting of two homogenously-typed date, time, or timestamp values that sit within a single column, representing an inclusive lower bound and an exclusive upper bound.
+Teradata period types are a composite type consisting of two homogenously-typed date, time, or timestamp values that sit within a single field, representing an inclusive lower bound and an exclusive upper bound.
 In other words the timescale represented by the pair of values spans from the lower bound to a single unit grain of time before the upper bound.

 Data structures where the validity of a row is determined by start and end dates and / or times often use a convention where the end date is assigned the highest possible value.
 For dates this is 9999-12-31, for times this is 23:59:59.999999, and for timestamps it is the composite of these two values.
 In Teradata this value is represented by the constant UNTIL_CHANGED.